 2013 Hope Vineyard Riesling

-A few rows of own-rooted Riesling vines planted forty years ago gave us the fruit for our first Riesling in 1991 and continue the provide the nucleus of this single vineyard, organic wine.
-Additional fruit comes from a small block planted in 1996.
+A few rows of own-rooted Riesling vines planted over forty years ago gave us the fruit for our first Riesling in 1991 and continue to provide the nucleus of this single vineyard, organic wine.
+Additional fruit comes from our ‘Road Block’ planted in 1996.
 These vines too are now mature.
-Only the healthiest fruit is harvested by hand and whole bunch pressed, settled and tank fermented with selected yeast.
+Selective hand harvest excludes any botrytis influence from this style.
+Whole bunch pressed, settled and tank fermented with selected, low vigour yeast.
 A slow fermentation is easily stopped at the point that remaining sugar and acid come into balance.
 A period of months in tank on yeast lees allows the palate to soften and build additional depth, as does time in bottle before release.

 This wine is very much the product of a magnificently warm summer of sunshine punctuated by rainfall in late February, beginning a cooler, settled month leading into harvest.
 These conditions proved perfect for varietal flavour development.
 This Riesling is still very youthful in all respects.
 It shows complex aromas of limes, apples, white stone fruits and subtle savoury, minerals.
 The palate is defined by delicate citrus flavours, sweet hints of honey and toast notes.
 Texture is fine-grained and a ripe, piquant acidity provides mouthwatering succulence and energy.
 A few grams of retained sweetness (through stop-fermentation), has been key to the harmony within.
 It creates soft mouthfeel and smooth flow across the palate, deftly balancing and supressing any suggestion of austerity.